One of the most important parts of caring for a bearded dragon is ensuring they have a proper habitat to live in while under your care.

 Because of their territorial nature, both male and female beardies will puff up their “beard,” open their mouths wide and even hiss when they feel threatened or are challenging other creatures.

-It is best to have separate habitats for each bearded dragon.
+It is best to have separate habitats for each bearded dragon, especially if they are of different sizes.

 Why Does The Size Of The Tank Matter?